-1 LCD (liquid crystal display)
+1 LCD (Liquid crystal display)

-The number of the selected stitch (1), the presser foot to be used (2), the stitch length (mm) (3), and the stitch width (mm) (4) are displayed here.
+The selected stitch (1), presser foot that should be used (2), stitch length in millimeters (3), and stitch width in millimeters (4) are displayed.

 2 Stitch selection keys

 Press the stitch selection keys, and then select the number for the stitch that you wish to use.
 For details, refer to "Selecting stitching" (page 27).